 Beyond words, observe locals when they talk.
 Be it the Gallic shrug or a slight tilt of the head, combining body language with a new tongue helps you communicate better.

 This is especially important in cultures where language is closely linked to gestures.
 For instance, appropriate bowing and greeting in Japanese are inseparable, as with the hand gestures and intonation in Thailand.

 Emotive experiences often etch impressions onto our memory.
 Make full use of embarrassing / funny / angry experiences by linking them to the new language.

 I learned, quite unfortunately, the importance of the special “ñ” character in Spanish because saying “Tengo 24 anos” instead of “años” meant I told everyone I had 24 anuses rather than being 24 years old.

 Needless to say, the embarrassment helped correct my pronunciation for good!
-Similarly, negotiating with shady cab drivers or nasty vendors also helps you learn numbers rather quickly so you don’t get ripped off.

 While individual classes can be highly beneficial for unsurpassed attention, group classes with friends can greatly aid learning.
 Having a friend to practice with helps you get better, and you can also learn from the different mistakes different people make.

-On the other hand, venturing out solo in a foreign country forces you to speak with local people–say the person riding next to you on the bus, or standing in line at the market.
+On the other hand, venturing out solo in a foreign country forces you to speak with local people — say the person riding next to you on the bus, or standing in line at the market.
 It also prevents you relying on a friend with stronger language skills to do the talking for you in key exchanges such as asking for directions or buying food.

-10. Practice at every opportunity before and after you travel.
+10. Practice at every opportunity before and after you travel

-Ever felt really “rusty” and lacking confidence in a language despite having taken classes or used it (or even mastered it) at some other time in your life?
+Ever felt “rusty” and lacking confidence in a language despite having taken classes or used it (or even mastered it) at some other time in your life?
 Languages are alive and require exercise.
 Find avenues to practice wherever and whenever you can.